Unidata/jpattern/README.md

 ## Project Description

-* Last Updated: January 29, 2014
+* Last Updated: February 21, 2014
-* Latest Version: Jpattern 2.1
+* Latest Version: Jpattern 2.2
 * Minimum JDK Level: JDK 1.5

 The goal of the **jpattern** project is to provide